The Ultimate Homeowners Packing and Moving Checklist

 After going through all drawers and cubby holes, sorting and selecting those items you want to bring with you, pack away any breakables (glassware, stemware).
 See the previous section on packing fragile and sensitive items.

-When packing plates, use a reinforced box and pack them vertically with bubble wrap between each one.
-Place a layer of soft material (e.g. linen or bubble wrap) on top and then add other items (bowls, small plates, saucers, etc.)
+When packing plates, use a reinforced box and pack them vertically with bubble roll between each one.
+Place a layer of soft material (e.g. linen or bubble roll) on top and then add other items (bowls, small plates, saucers, etc.)

-Wrap silverware in its box if possible, covering with a layer of bubble wrap.
+Wrap silverware in its box if possible, covering with a layer of bubble roll.
 If not, wrap in plain paper, linen or plastic wrap to protect from tarnishing.

 Wrap shades gently in plain paper being careful not to crush them.
 Shades can be stacked if they fit comfortably.
 Treat bulbs in the same way as fragile items.
 Chandeliers can sometimes be hung in a wardrobe box.
 If this isn’t an option you might want to ask the movers to handle the packing of this item.